Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/03-Intro-to-NGS-data-analysis-III.md

 </p>

-Other cannonical applications of VCF data might include:
+Other canonical applications of VCF data might include:
-- Confriming all ALT reads are not strand-specific
+- Confirming all ALT reads are not strand-specific
 - Mapping qualities and base qualities are consistent across reads representing the REF & ALT allele
 - Variants are not called only at ends of reads

 -----

-It isn't exactly surprising that there aren't many SNPs with high frequency and high covereage, these RNAseq data are from untreated airway smooth muscle donor cell lines.
+It isn't exactly surprising that there aren't many SNPs with high frequency and high coverage, these RNAseq data are from untreated airway smooth muscle donor cell lines.
 However the same analysis procedure applied to a cancer data or population genetics might be quite informative.
 The example VCF file (`Day-2/data/1000G.chr20.sub.vcf.gz`) contains all called variants across subjects in the 1000 Genomes project.
 All variants for chromosome 20 are summarized at the top of the variant track.
 This VCF file also includes subject-specific genotypes, represented here using the colors indicated in the figure below.

 ![](../figures/igv-09.png)